USDA Announces Plan to Protect SNAP Participants’ Access to SNAP in February

 Nutrition Assistance Programs under a Lapse in Appropriations

 Supplemental Nutrition Assistance Program (SNAP)

-- States will need to take action to issue February benefits on or before January 20, 2019.
-We will be reaching out to States to instruct them to request early issuance of SNAP benefits for February.
+- States will need to take action to issue February benefits on or before Jan.
+20, 2019.
+We will be reaching out to states to instruct them to request early issuance of SNAP benefits for February.
 States will have until January 20 to implement this early issuance.

 - This approach requires careful coordination.
-FNS has noticed States to hold their issuance files.
-States would, instead, implement an early issuance strategy, providing February benefits to SNAP participants on or before January 20, 2019.
-We will be working with States individually on how this approach is executed, in order to issue benefits to eligible households in the most efficient and equitable manner possible.
+FNS has noticed states to hold their issuance files.
+States would, instead, implement an early issuance strategy, providing February benefits to SNAP participants on or before Jan.
+20, 2019.
+We will be working with states individually on how this approach is executed, in order to issue benefits to eligible households in the most efficient and equitable manner possible.

 Child Nutrition Programs

 - For these programs, including school meals and the Child and Adult Care Food Program, states already have funding to cover CN program operations for the month of January (approximately $2.1 billion) on the basis of the last continuing resolution.